Northfield in Washington County, Vermont — The American Northeast (New England)

 Erected 1994 by Vermont Division for Historic Preservation.

 Location.
 44° 8.191′ N, 72° 39.565′ W. Marker is in Northfield, Vermont, in Washington County.
 Marker is at the intersection of S. Main Street and Park Ave. on S. Main Street.
-Touch for map.
-At Norwich University.
+At Norwich Touch for map.
 Marker is in this post office area: Northfield VT 05663, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 10 miles of Davenport Birthplace (approx. 5.9 miles away); Thomas Davenport (approx. 5.9 miles away); Town of Williamstown (approx. 6 miles away); Roxbury Fish Culture Station (approx. 6½ miles away); The Floating Bridge (approx. 7.1 miles away); In the late 1950’s Rock of Ages experimented with making lanes out of granite... (approx. 8.4 miles away); Population Center (approx. 8.6 miles away); State House (approx. 9½ miles away).
+At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
+Northfield Civil War Memorial (approx. 0.8 miles away); To Our Defenders (approx. 4.9 miles away); Davenport Birthplace (approx. 5.9 miles away); Thomas Davenport (approx. 5.9 miles away); Town of Williamstown (approx. 6 miles away); Roxbury Fish Culture Station (approx. 6½ miles away); The Floating Bridge (approx. 7.1 miles away); In the late 1950’s Rock of Ages experimented with making lanes out of granite... (approx. 8.4 miles away).

 Also see . . .
 Norwich University - Wikipedia.
 (Submitted on June 28, 2016, by Bill Pfingsten of Bel Air, Maryland.)

 Credits.
 This page was last revised on June 4, 2017.
-This page originally submitted on June 27, 2016, by Dennis Gilkenson of Saxtons River, Vermont.
-This page has been viewed 224 times since then and 16 times this year.
+It was originally submitted on June 27, 2016, by Dennis Gilkenson of Saxtons River, Vermont.
+This page has been viewed 303 times since then and 18 times this year.
 Photos: 1. submitted on June 27, 2016, by Dennis Gilkenson of Saxtons River, Vermont.
 2. submitted on June 4, 2017, by Kevin Craft of Bedford, Quebec. • Bill Pfingsten was the editor who published this page.